sfrank/sb-gmp/README.md

 SB-GMP
 ======

-NOTE: SB-GMP is now part of the contribs of SBCL, so you the version that comes bundled with SBCL as it contains all the newst fixes that may not be contained here!
+NOTE: SB-GMP is now part of the contribs of SBCL, so you should use the version that comes bundled with SBCL as it contains all the newest fixes that may not yet be reflected here!

 GMP integration for SBCL